Dior Fall/Winter 2026 Look1

 Dior Fall/Winter 2026 Look 14

-The result is not cultural citation.
-It is translation.
+The result isn’t cultural citation.
+It’s translation.

 This distinction preserves authorship while broadening visual language.